arendvw/ScriptParasite/README.md

 #### Installation
 - Rhino 8 using Package manager: Type the command `PackageManager`, and select ScriptParasite 2
+- Rhino 7: Package manager: Type the command `PackageManager`, and select ScriptParasite
-- Manual installation for all versions: Download the latest .zip file, and place in rhino's plugin and grasshopper component folder.
+- Manual installation for all versions: Download the latest .zip file from food4rhino, and place in rhino's plugin and grasshopper component folder.

 #### Getting started